-320 4.2 Fitting
+4.3 Fitting

-The dataset for fitting consists of several ih-RIDME traces measured with different mixing times and a reference trace with the shortest mixing time.
-The set of mixing times can be chosen as a geometric series with a common ratio of 2, i.e. T{ref} , $2T{ref}$, $4T{ref}$, $8T{ref}$ etc. The common ratio 2 allows for a simple implementation of a 2D-experiment acquisition using the PulsSPEL scripting language used in commercial Bruker spectrometers.
-The traces are divided by the reference trace to remove

-RIDME artefacts that are not covered by the considered model (see SI S4) and fitted by a ratio of computed traces with a test distribution function $p(\sigma)$.
+- The dataset for fitting consists of several normalized ih-RIDME traces measured with different mixing times and a reference trace with the shortest mixing time.
+The time-domain traces are normalized to the zero time $V(t = 0; T{mix})$.
+It is known that at long mixing times comparable with electron T_1 a zero-time echo crossing artefact becomes visible.(Keller et al., 2017) The intensity of this artefact increases with the mixing time (see SI S5) and the intensity normalization step must exclude it.
+The set of mixing times can be chosen as a geometric series with a common ratio of 2, i.e. T{ref} , $2T{ref}$, $4T{ref}$, $8T{ref}$ etc. The - 315 common ratio 2 allows for a simple implementation of a 2D-experiment acquisition using the PulsSPEL scripting language used in commercial Bruker spectrometers.
+The traces are divided by the reference trace to remove RIDME artefacts that are not covered by the considered model (see Refs.
+Milikisyants et al. (2009); Abdullin et al. (2015) and discussion in SI S5) and fitted by a ratio of computed traces with a test distribution function $p(\sigma)$.